Jeremy Menez had given the visitors the lead early on but the home side came back to collect all three points

 Menez robbed Basta on the halfway line and broke clear before firing a low left-footed finish into the right-hand corner.

-Lazio threatened an equalizer in the 18th minute, but Diego Lopez was quick to rush from his line to thwart Klose before Mexes blocked Candreva's follow-up effort.
+Lazio threatened an equaliser in the 18th minute, but Diego Lopez was quick to rush from his line to thwart Klose before Mexes blocked Candreva's follow-up effort.

 Candreva then crossed for Klose, but the German headed wide when he ought to have brought the scores level.

-Lazio continued to press for an equalizer and felt it should have had a spot kick for a second time when Mexes tugged on Mauri's shirt, but once again Mazzoleni waved the appeals away.
+Lazio continued to press for an equaliser and felt they should have had a spot-kick for a second time when Mexes tugged on the shift of Mauri, but once again Mazzoleni waved the appeals away.